FITing-Tree: A Data-aware Index Structure: Evaluation

 \subsubsection{Lookups}

-The first series of benchmarks that we present show how \system{} compares to (1) a full index, (2) an index that uses fixed-sized paging, and (3) binary search on one large segment.
-We included binary search since it represents the most extreme case where the error is equal to the data size (i.e., our segmentation algorithm would return one large segment).
-Moreover, for the Weblog and IoT dataset, we created a clustered index using the timestamp attribute which is the primary key of these datasets.
-For the Maps dataset, we created a non-clustered index over the longitude attribute, which is not unique.
+The first series of benchmarks show how \system{} compares to (1) a full index (i.e., dense), (2) an index that uses fixed-size paging (i.e., sparse), and (3) binary search over the entire dataset.
+We include binary search since it represents the most extreme case where the error is equal to the data size (i.e., our segmentation creates one segment).
+For the Weblog and IoT dataset, we created a clustered index using the timestamp attribute which is the primary key of these datasets.
+We created a non-clustered (i.e., secondary) index over the longitude attribute of the Maps dataset, which is not unique.

-The results are shown in Figure~\ref{fig:lookups} and plot the lookup latency for various sizes of the index for the Weblogs (scaled to 1.5B records), IoT (scaled to 1.5B records), and Maps (not scaled, ~2B records) datasets.
-More specifically, since the size of both \system{} and the fixed-size paging baseline can be varied (i.e., \system{}'s error term and the page size influence the number of indexed keys), we show how the performance of each of these approaches scales with the size of the index.
+The results (Figure~\ref{fig:lookups}) show the lookup latency for various sizes of the index for the Weblogs (scaled to 1.5B records), IoT (scaled to 1.5B records), and Maps (not scaled, ~2B records) datasets.
+More specifically, since the size of both \system{} and the fixed-size paging baseline can be varied (i.e., \system{}'s error term and the page size influence the number of leaf-level entries), we show the performance of each of these approaches for various index sizes.
 Note that the size of a full index cannot be varied and is therefore a single point in the plot.
-Additionally, since typical binary search does not have any additional storage requirement, its size is zero but is visualized as a dotted line.
+Additionally, since binary search does not have any additional storage requirement, its size is zero but is visualized as a dotted line.

-In general, the results show that our \system{} always has better performance than an index that uses fixed-sized paging.
-Most importantly, however, the results show that an \system{} offers significant space savings compared to both fixed-sized paging as well as a full index.
+In general, the results show that \system{} always performs better than an index that uses fixed-size paging.
+Most importantly, however, \system{} offers significant space savings compared to both fixed-size paging and a full index.
 For example, in the Maps dataset, \system{} is able to match the performance of a full index using only $609MB$ of memory, while a full index consumes over $30GB$ of space.
-Moreover, compared to a fixed sized tree, an \system{} which consumes only $1MB$ of memory is able to match the performance of a fixed-sized index which consumes over $10GB$ of memory, offering a space savings of four orders of magnitude.
+Moreover, compared to a tree that uses fixed-size paging, a \system{} which consumes only $1MB$ of memory is able to match the performance of a fixed-size index which consumes over $10GB$ of memory, offering a space savings of four orders of magnitude.